marios-zindilis/zindilis.com/docs/sec/security-links-cheatsheet.md

 *   [PenTester Lab](https://pentesterlab.com/)
 *   [demo.testfire.net](http://demo.testfire.net/) is a web application that is intentionally vulnerable to SQLi on the login form.
+*   [The Matasano Crypto Challenges][]: a set of crypto challenges with solutions in mainstream programming languages.

+  [The Matasano Crypto Challenges]: http://cryptopals.com/
+    "The Matasano Crypto Challenges"

 Security Job Boards
 -------------------